majo48/netcam-git/README.md

 # netcam
 Explore network camera capabilities.
-For details please consult the wiki.
+For details, please consult the wiki.

 # keywords
 - [default] where a default value is defined